Danilo Fernandes

-Danilo Fernandes Batista (born 3 April 1988, in Guarulhos) is a Brazilian footballer who plays as a goalkeeper for Bahia.
+Danilo Fernandes Batista (born 3 April 1988) is a Brazilian professional footballer who plays as a goalkeeper for Bahia.

-Career
+Club career

 Danilo Fernandes Batista, born in Guarulhos-SP, was revealed in the youth categories of Corinthians.
 He moved to Sport in 2015.
 In 2016 he signed contract with Internacional.
 Danilo and fellow player Matheus Bahia were injured in the 2022 EC Bahia bus attack.

 International career

 In January 2017, he called to Brazilian team by coach Tite for a friendly game against Colombia.
 Only footballers playing for Brazilian clubs were called up.
 However, he did not appear in this match.
 Later Fernandes hoped he could make a return to the national side, which has yet to happen.